cinnamonscript/drugtheEngineer/README.md

-# MYP Take-Home Test Specification

-You are a new developer in the team, and your first job is to add a feature to an old existing piece of code.

 ## System specifications

 Hi and welcome to the team.
-We are in the future, and MYP have extended its activities by opening a pharmacy.
+We are in the future and have extended activities by opening a pharmacy.
 Your task is to add a new feature to our system so that we can begin distributing a new drug.

 First an introduction to our system: